 This is the power of writing.
 I wasn’t a qualified journalist.
 I never studied English at University.
 I was an ex-teacher and an at-home mum.
 But my words were making a difference to peoples lives.

 We all have something to share.
-For you it might be a children’s book, an article or the story of your life.
+For you it might be helping businesses write fantastic copy, writing a children’s book, an article, or the story of your life.
 I would encourage you to share it.
-When you are passionate about an idea, it impacts people.
+When you’re passionate about an idea, it impacts people.

 So what can you do to improve you writing?